 Public Health Licences & Notifiable Diseases

-High risk activities requiring a licence
+High risk activities requiring a registration and licence

 Public Health Risk Activity Application Form

-Places of assembly and specific event licences
+Place of assembly licences

-Place of Assembly and Specific Event Licence Application Form
+Place of Assembly Licence Application Form

 Event organisers are encouraged to implement the advice contained in Public Health Guidance - COVID-19 safety at events.
 For more information visit Business Tasmania Coronavirus Information.